0l1v3rr/nonogram-solver/README.md

-# nonogram-solver
+# Nonogram Solver
-This is a nonogram solver with web UI.
+This is a nonogram solver with a web UI.